Graph Unlearning: Evaluation

 \section{Evaluation}

-In this section, we first evaluate the unlearning efficiency and model utility of \sysname.
+In this section, we first evaluate the unlearning efficiency and model utility of \sysname, respectively.
 Second, we conduct experiments to show the superiority of our proposed learning-based aggregation method \optaggr.
+Third, we compare our proposed balanced graph partition methods with existing methods.
+Fourth, we illustrate the unlearning power of \sysname.

-Third, we investigate the correlation between the properties of the shard models and the importance scores resulting from \optaggr.
-Fourth, we evaluate the impact of the number of shards on the unlearning efficiency and model utility.
-Finally, we show the robustness of \sysname to the number of unlearned nodes/edges.
+In addition, we investigate the following issues, and due to space limitation, the corresponding results are deferred to the appendix: (1) We investigate the correlation between the properties of the shard models and the importance scores resulting from \optaggr (\autoref{app:shard_importance}).
+(2) We investigate the impact of graph structure in a more controllable manner (\autoref{app:role_graph_structure}).
+(3) We show the robustness of \sysname to the number of unlearned nodes/edges (\autoref{app:unlearning_robustness}).
+(4) We conduct ablation studies to show the impact of $k$ and $\delta$ on the unlearning efficiency and model utility (\autoref{app:ablation}).